MeyouOSS/actions-marketplace-validations--ATiltedTree_setup-rust/README.md

-# setup-rust - A actions to install rust (obviously)
+# Setup Rust by MeyouOSS - A actions to install rust (obviously)

 ## Options